ydkmlt84/Maintainerr_docs/docs/blog/posts/Tutorial_S01E03.md

 <img alt="classroom" src="https://docs.maintainerr.info/images/classroom.jpg" width=75% height="250px"></img>
 </p>

-# Sections

 Today is all about rule sections!

 **Why do we even have sections?**

 It has been said that another word to use for sections could be `group`.
 The reason behind a section is to group a ***section*** of rules together.
 <!-- more -->
-We need a way to group a few rules together that we don't want to be a part of the main rule set.
+We need a way to group a few rules together, that we don't want to be a part of the main rule set.

 ## Example 1